tastyigniter/TastyIgniter/README.md

 ## Installation

-Read the [Installation Guide](https://docs.tastyigniter.com/3.0/installation) for more information.
+Please read the [Installation Guide](https://docs.tastyigniter.com/3.0/installation) for more information.

 ## Community and Support
 - Please report bugs using the [GitHub issue tracker](https://github.com/tastyigniter/TastyIgniter/issues), or better yet, fork the repo and submit a pull request.